 Students who submit paper registrations by fax or mail will receive a registration confirmation by mail.
 Students will be contacted if there are any scheduling changes or if the course is canceled or full at the time the registration form is received.
 Students who register online can print a schedule confirmation from a personal computer at the time of registration or later by returning to Self-Service and clicking on the “Schedules” tab.

 Students requesting accommodations for support services must request services at least 4 weeks prior to the start of a course.
-Please visit the Disability Student Services website for more information: http://www.trinitydc.edu/disability/
+Please visit the Disability Support Services website for more information: http://www.trinitydc.edu/disability/continuing-ed-students-visitors/

 Participants who have registered for a course and wish to drop/add must complete a Drop/Add/Withdraw Form before the first class.
 A course may not be dropped or added after it has begun.
 A $50 administrative fee is assessed for all drops.
 A drop fee will not be assessed when dropping and adding a course within the same semester.

 Early registration helps to ensure course availability.
 Please register at least one week before the course start dates to avoid a $50 late registration fee.
 Registration discounts are only available if you register for credit courses online.
 The Online Registration Discount does not apply to the non-credit Praxis I Preparation courses.
 Refer to the the current schedule on our homepage or our How to Register website for online registration deadlines for each session.